 A visitor to Asheboro wrote a letter that was published in the Southern Citizen on Nov.
 1, 1839, stating, “I was surprised and astonished to find a House large enough to accommodate 60 scholars, built, and completely finished off… and every part of the materials of the best quality; and the workmanship of the finest order…..I never saw little children so correctly taught.”

-Today, 180 years after its founding, Trees NC and a group of citizens has come together to save the Academy.
-Following four years of effort, the Academy has been restored and re-purposed to serve as a living history educational resource and outdoor environmental learning center.
-As sponsor of this project, Trees NC welcomes your continued support the preservation and re-purposing of a unique historic treasure which will serve as an educational resource for today’s generation and for generations to come.
+Today, 185 years after its founding, Trees NC and many partners has saved the Academy.
+Following years of effort, the Academy has been restored and re-purposed to serve as a living history educational resource and outdoor learning center.
+As sponsor of this project, Trees NC welcomes your continued support for the preservation and re-purposing of a unique historic treasure which now serves as an educational resource for today’s generation and for generations to come.